-Almost 20 years ago, I lived in Los Angeles while going to college to study art.
-Back then, it was an asphalt jungle, a place where people-watching was something everyone did and everyone roaming the streets of Sunset Boulevard and Melrose Avenue was an aspiring musician, actress, filmmaker or producer, glitzing through life to be discovered.
-I was an aspiring artist living in Hollywood, bedazzled by the sheen and gloss over this smog-filled city of star-filled dreams.
+I lived in Los Angeles while going to college to study art.
+Back then, it was an asphalt jungle, a place where people-watching was something everyone did.
+From Sunset Boulevard to Melrose Avenue, every Los Angelino seemed to be either an aspiring musician, actress, filmmaker or producer, waiting to be discovered.
+I was an aspiring artist living in the bizarre world of Hollywood, bedazzled by the sheen and gloss over this smog-filled city of star-filled dreams.

 Today, nothing much has changed about the city.
-Each city has their survival guides from a topical travel sense to a deeper looking-to-move-there sense.
+From San Diego to San Francisco and Los Angeles, each California city has their survival guides.
 Los Angeles is a large and busy urban jungle crawling with exciting, unique, complex and occasionally freaky inhabitants and interests.

 23 Things to Know before you go to Los Angeles:

 1. Wear your sunglasses